-One way to connect with your employees is to spend time with them.
-You should regularly work alongside them if possible.
+One-way to connect with your employees is to spend time with them.
+You should regularly work along with them if possible.
 If not then take some time and find a reason to sit with them at their desk.
-Perhaps to review something they are working on or just to stop in and see how they are doing.
+Perhaps to check something they are working on or just to stop in and see how they are doing.
 You MUST be sincere about this.
 See if there are any issues they are having that you can help with.

 Take your lunch or breaks with your employees.
 It helps show you do not consider them beneath your association.
 It also gives you an opportunity to have a conversation that is not work related.
 This goes a long way towards maintaining the connection you need.

 Another way to connect with your employees and with the workplace is to do a daily Gemba walk.
 This is where you go to where the work is being done and observe and interact with your employees.
 You can read more about taking a Gemba walk in this earlier article “Why Management Should Go to Gemba”.